 A: Yes.
 Harken Industrial is creating a worldwide network of installers/dealers who are experienced in providing fall protection solutions, are experts in all of the codes and regulations in their location, and are factory authorized to install and service Harken Industrial products.
 Contact your Harken Industrial representative for more information.

 Q: What industry standards does it meet?

-A: Tested and conforms to EN795:2012 Type B/D Tested to Excised MCA requirements
+A: Tested and conforms to EN795:2012 Type B/D. Also tested to Excised MCA requirements.

 Q: How is this product different from the competitors?

 A: It is simple to install at initial build or retrofit, easy to maintain, uses high strength and marine grade aluminium rail on vertical or horizontal planes, and is anodized for maximum protection.
 It also has pre-bent rail sections for faster lead time and carries Harken's World Wide Limited warranty.
 For full details on the warranty please see the product manual.

 Q: Are AutoCad and 3D Solidworks drawings available?

 A: Yes, please contact your Harken Industrial representative to discuss this.